cloudmesh/cloudmesh-manual/docs/_sources/concepts/storage.rst.txt

 Pytests
 -------

-THe storage providers have a number of pytests that can be used to test the functionality
+The storage providers have a number of pytests that can be used to test the functionality

 Generic Tests
 ~~~~~~~~~~~~~